jwronline/shuttle-command/README.md

 download the [shuttle.sh](shuttle.sh) script using your preferred method

 # Usage
-open the script in terminal,
+open the script in terminal, enter the correct position and then the correct operation.

+Then you can enter the item-code, which will display whether it was correct or not.

+To exit from a position, enter operation 999.

 # License